techidaily/site-facebook/source/_posts/entering-new-realms-how-metaverse-contrasts-with-vrs-six-features.md

  The most notable difference between virtual reality and the metaverse is that while VR is now well understood, the metaverse really is not.

 [According to Mark Zuckerberg](https://www.npr.org/2021/10/29/1050379828/facebook-changes-its-corporate-name-to-meta#:~:text=MARK%20ZUCKERBERG%3A%20You%20can%20kind,feel%20present%20with%20other%20people.) , the metaverse is "an embodied internet where instead of just viewing the content-you are in it".
-A recent[Microsoft announcement](https://news.microsoft.com/innovation-stories/mesh-for-microsoft-teams/) described it as "a persistent digital world that is inhabited by digital twins of people, places, and things".
+A recent [Microsoft announcement](https://news.microsoft.com/innovation-stories/mesh-for-microsoft-teams/) described it as "a persistent digital world that is inhabited by digital twins of people, places, and things".

  These descriptions are pretty vague when compared to our understanding of virtual reality.
 It's also possible that even the tech companies themselves don't have a complete definition.

  According to Facebook, the decision to rebrand was a necessary part of building the metaverse.
 They wanted a name that better represented what they were working on.
 But it's certainly not the only plausible reason for doing so.
-Facebook has[an image problem](http://www.makeuseof.com/what-are-facebook-papers/) .
+Facebook has [an image problem](http://www.makeuseof.com/what-are-facebook-papers/) .

  It's also possible to argue that the metaverse is nothing more than a buzzword to describe technological improvements in the existing internet.